Ebazhanov/linkedin-skill-assessments-quizzes/spring-framework/spring-framework-quiz.md

 - [ ] During startup, the SpringFactoryInitializr collects all files in the CONFIG-INF directory from each dependency and downloads binaries to run each file.
 - [ ] During startup and shutdown, the SpringFactoryInitializr downloads project configs for all configured dependencies.

-#### Q82.
-What methods does this Pointcut expression reference?

-- [x] all methods defined in the service package
-- [ ] The Pointcut is not valid.
-- [ ] all methods defined in a service interface
-- [ ] all methods defined in the service package or one of its subpackages

 #### Q83.
 What is a transaction isolation level?

 - [ ] executing each transaction in its own dedicated threadpool to facilitate thread isolation